Multimodal Knowledge Distillation for Egocentric Action Recognition Robust to Missing Modalities

 Resource Efficiency

-Our KARMMA student reduces memory consumption by at least 50% compared to the teacher model while significantly lowering GFLOPs, resulting in faster inference times.
+Our KARMMA student reduces memory usage by at least 50% compared to the teacher while significantly lowering GFLOPs, resulting in a lightweight model with faster inference.
+The largest savings occur when using only audio (A), as the student employs a much smaller feature extractor than those required for RGB video (V) and optical flow (F).

 memory